libsdl-org/SDL/docs/README-ngage.md

 [toolchain](https://github.com/ngagesdk/ngage-toolchain) as a
 sub-module.

-A complete example project based on SDL can be found in the GitHub account of the SDK: [Wordle](https://github.com/ngagesdk/wordle).
+A complete example project based on SDL2 can be found in the GitHub account of the SDK: [Wordle](https://github.com/ngagesdk/wordle).

 Current level of implementation